-The Embassy of the United States of America in Kosovo is announcing the Fall 2016 round of the Democracy Commission Small Grants Program.
+The Embassy of the United States of America in Kosovo is announcing the Fall 2017 round of the Democracy Commission Small Grants Program.
 This program seeks to support the development of Kosovo’s democratic institutions and civil society by awarding small project grants to Kosovo non-profit, non-governmental organizations (NGOs) and independent local media organizations.
 The Democracy Commission grants are awarded on a competitive basis.
-The application period for this round of grants is now closed.
+The closing date for applications for this round is January 10, 2018, by 12:00h.

 Kosovo institutions interested in supporting artistic, academic, or other activities with a connection to American culture or values are invited to apply for a small grant from the U.S. Embassy in Pristina.
 Examples of past programs include support for visits of American experts or performers; conferences on American themes or issues of mutual interest; exhibitions of works by Americans; and educational programs.
 Please follow the link above for details on application procedures and requirements.
 Proposals are accepted and reviewed on a rolling basis.

 The Alumni Small Grants Program is intended to promote alumni leadership and networking, as well as facilitate cooperation with the U.S. Embassy in Pristina in strategic fields for the future of Kosovo: strengthening the rule of law, promoting economic development and improving regional security.

 The application period for this program is now closed, we hope to offer the program again in 2017.